School Shooter In Washington State Is Apprehended; One Student Dead

 "He had his pistol.
 His face was completely passive.
 He shot someone in the head.
 I crouched down in the hall.
 I looked up and a girl screamed, 'Help me, help me, help me.'
 The hall was empty.
 She was shot in the back.
 I looked to my right, and there was a boy and he was shot in the head."

-According to the Associated Press, Brian Schaffer of the Spokane Fire Department said one student died at the scene and three others were taken to a local hospital and were expected to survive.
+According to The Associated Press, Brian Schaffer of the Spokane Fire Department said one student died at the scene and three others were taken to a local hospital and were expected to survive.

 "The shooter has been apprehended and is taken into custody,"said Schaffer.